Secure Cooperative Regenerating Codes for Distributed Storage Systems: System Model and Preliminaries

-We remark that, as it will be clear from the following sections, when a file $\fv$ of size $\Mc$ is stored in DSS and the secure file size achieved is $\Mc^s$, the remaining $\Mc-\Mc^s$ symbols can be utilized as public data, which does not have security constraints.
-Yet, noting the possibility of storing the public data, we will refer to this uniformly distributed part as the random data, which is utilized to achieve security.
-Finally, we note the following lemma, which will be used in the following parts of the sequel. \begin{lemma}[Secrecy Lemma] Consider a system with information bits $\uv$, random bits $\rv$ (independent of $\uv$), and an eavesdropper with observations given by $\ev$.
-If $H(\ev)\leq H(\rv)$ and $H(\rv|\uv,\ev)=0$, then I(\uv;\ev)=0. \end{lemma} \begin{proof} See Appendix~\ref{app:SecrecyLemma}. \end{proof}
+We remark that, as it will be clear from the following sections, when a file $\fv$ (of size $\Mc$) which contains a secure file (of size $\Mc^s$) is stored on a DSS, the remaining $\Mc-\Mc^s$ symbols of $\fv$ can be utilized as an additional data, which does not have security constraints.
+Yet, noting the possibility of storing this insecure data, we will refer to this uniformly distributed part as the random data, which is utilized to achieve security.
+Thus, we consider files of form $\fv=(\fv^s,\rv)$, where $\rv$ can represent random/insecure data.
+(We remark that DSS properties such as repair bandwidth and per node storage at the MBCR/MSCR point are defined over the file size $\Mc$.)

+Here, we note the following lemma, which will be used in the following parts of the sequel. \begin{lemma}[Secrecy Lemma~\cite{Wyner:Wire-tap75,Shah:Information11}] Consider a system with secure file symbols $\fv^s$, random symbols $\rv$ (independent of $\fv^s$), and an eavesdropper with observations given by $\ev$.
+If $H(\ev)\leq H(\rv)$ and $H(\rv|\fv^s,\ev)=0$, then $I(\fv^s;\ev)=0$. \end{lemma} \begin{proof} See Appendix~\ref{app:SecrecyLemma}. \end{proof}